 How to setup redirects using Nginx in WordPress

-In case your website is running on a Nginx web server, you can not use the above ‘htaccess’ method to setup redirects, as Nginx servers do not have htaccess files.
+In case your website is running on an Nginx web server, you can not use the above ‘.htaccess’ method to set up redirects, as Nginx servers do not have .htaccess files.
 Just like for Apache servers, this requires you to code and also requires SSH or FTP access to the Nginx Configuration files.
 You can find the Nginx site config file usually in ‘/etc/nginx/sites-available/site_config_file’

 Steps to setup Redirect for Nginx WordPress site

-- Add the redirection code in the ‘location /’ block.
-The format for it will be like :
+• Add the redirection code in the ‘location /’ block.
+The format for it will be like this:

 rewrite regex URL [flag];